Evans-Asiedu/task-management/README.md

 git commit -m "Add: your description"
 ```
 5. Push & Create Pull Request
-Push your changes and open a Pull Request from your fork to the main repository:
+Push your branch to the main repository:
 ```bash
 git push origin feature/your-feature-name
 ```
-Go to the original repo and create a Pull Request from your branch.
+Then go to the GitHub repository and create a Pull Request from your branch to the main branch.

 6. Communicate
 We value open, respectful communication.
 Share your questions, suggestions, or blockers in our project chat [on Discord]()